choral-lang/website/web/_documentation/basics/hello_roles.md

 </div>
 </div>

-Each generated class contains only the instructions that pertain that role.
+Each generated class contains only the instructions that pertain to that role.

 If Java developers want to implement the behaviour of method `sayHello` for a specific role of the `HelloRoles` choreography, say `A`, they just need to invoke the generated `sayHello` method in the respective generated class (`HelloRoles_A`).

 <div class="border border-info bg-light px-5">
-Using the `@` symbol in types comes from tradition in [hybrid logic](https://en.wikipedia.org/wiki/Hybrid_logic), where `@` is used to express the "world" at which a statement is valid.
+Using the `@` symbol in types comes from the tradition in [hybrid logic](https://en.wikipedia.org/wiki/Hybrid_logic), where `@` is used to express the "world" at which a statement is valid.
 Similarly, in Choral, `@` expresses the roles at which a data type lives.

 You can still use the `@` symbol to write also common Java-like annotations in other places, like in Java.
 </div>